jkempf42/kube-volttron/gateway-node/README.md

 ## Deploying K8s on the node.

-`kubeadm` is the recommended deployment tool for K8s on the ndoe, because many other K8s distros are opinionated about networking in specific ways that may be incompatible with running a pod having a second interface onto the host subnet.
+`kubeadm` is the recommended deployment tool for K8s on the node, because many other K8s distros are opinionated about networking in specific ways that may be incompatible with running a pod having a second interface onto the host subnet.
 You can find instructions for installing K8s with `kubeadm` [here](https://computingforgeeks.com/deploy-kubernetes-cluster-on-ubuntu-with-kubeadm/).